Tomaž Humar

 Tomaž Humar (February 18, 1969 – c.
 November 10, 2009), nicknamed Gozdni Joža (akin to Hillbilly), was a Slovenian mountaineer.
 A father of two, Humar lived in Kamnik, Slovenia.
 He completed over 1500 ascents, and won a number of mountaineering and other awards, including the Piolet d'Or in 1997 for his Ama Dablam ascent.

 Climbing career

 Humar began climbing at 18 with the Kamnik Mountain Club.
 He became widely recognized in 1999 after his solo ascent of the south face of Dhaulagiri, considered one of the deadliest routes in the Himalayas with a 40% fatality rate.
 Reinhold Messner, who attempted it twice unsuccessfully, called Humar's feat "the most important ascent of the decade".

 During a solo attempt to climb Nanga Parbat in 2005, Humar became trapped by avalanches and melting snow at an altitude of nearly 6000 meters.
-After six days in a snow cave he was rescued by a Pakistan Army helicopter crew on August 10, 2005: Lieutenant Colonel Rashid Ullah Baig and Major Khalid Amir Rana.
+After six days in a snow cave he was rescued by a Pakistan Army helicopter crew on August 10, 2005.

-On October 28, 2007, Humar reached the Eastern summit of Annapurna I, 8091 m, via a route at the far eastern end of the South Face.
+On October 28, 2007, Humar reached the Eastern summit of Annapurna via a route at the far eastern end of the South Face.